altair13421/PyPasswordManager/README.md

 CHANGELOG:
 ================
-- I think This Should Be a Complete Release, Considering that Most of the Shit is Already Done
+- I think This Should Be a Complete Release, Considering that Most of the it is Already Done
-- if offline, there will be a Default icon for all of the "accounts"
-- when online, It will Cache The icons and download the icons......
-- So If You delete the Cache Folder, The Program will Not Stop Working
-- Using Cache to load images
-- Finally Gonna Work With DARK MODE and LIGHT MODE
 - Stability Fixes